Robitx/gp.nvim/README.md

   - `:GpWhisperRewrite` - answer replaces the current line, visual selection or range
   - `:GpWhisperAppend` - answers after the current line, visual selection or range
   - `:GpWhisperPrepend` - answers before the current line, selection or range
-  - `:GpWhisperEnew` - answers into new buffer
+  - `:GpWhisperEnew` - answers into new buffer in the current window
+  - `:GpWhisperNew` - answers into new horizontal split
+  - `:GpWhisperVnew` - answers into new vertical split
+  - `:GpWhisperTabnew` - answers into new tab
   - `:GpWhisperPopup` - answers into pop up window
 - To stop the stream of currently running gpt response you can use `:GpStop`
 - Run your own custom hook commands: